tenfef/Entry_music/README.md

 ## Limitations
 In order for this to work each IP needs to be static so that it won't change the next time it connects to the network.
 A simple way to do this is lock a device to an IP using the routers DHCP settings.
 Alternatively you can set a static IP in the devices wifi settings.

-This has been tested to work on Mac OS X and a Raspberry Pi
+This has been tested to work on Mac OS X and linux running on a Raspberry Pi

 ## Installation
 Download the repository and run